 Opioids can be some of the most difficult medications to stop abusing.
 Benzos can have some of the most lasting effects on someone’s ability to carry on conversations, understand language, and function in daily life.
 Unfortunately, when someone stops taking prescription medications alone, it’s easy to relapse, overdose, and suffer prescription drug-related death.

 Treatment Can Help with Prescription Drug Addiction Side Effects

 Prescription drug abuse can happen quickly, especially for those struggling with mental health and unprocessed trauma.
-Studies show that at least half of people struggling with substance abuse also have mental health disorders like depression and anxiety.
+Studies show that at least half of people struggling with substance abuse also have mental health conditions like depression and anxiety.
 At A Better State, we believe in a different approach to prescription drug treatment.
-Instead of treating symptoms of addiction and mental health disorders, we help clients uncover and treat the root cause of prescription drug addiction.
+Instead of treating symptoms of addiction and mental health conditions, we help clients uncover and treat the root cause of prescription drug addiction.
 With a focus on trauma-informed treatment, our programs are here to help you thrive.
 Our team specializes in the following: